 Jenna seems to be convinced that a horse's pregnancy is 3 months, when in reality, it can take a full year for a foal to completely gestate.

 Artistic License - Chemistry: Jenna was able to smell sulfur from across a lake.
 Given that sulfur has a faint odor, she either mixed it up with Hydrogen Sulfide or she did no research at all.
+More likely, however, it was one of her Sue powers.

 Jen also really, really likes to use the words "youngling" when describing any sort of baby animal; "miracle" when describing her first son, Link Junior; and "sneer" when describing how a villain utters their latest cliche.